Property Moose Peer To Peer Lending Review

 Since investors purchase shares in property and Property Moose isn’t technically a peer to peer company, there are no loans and therefore the property is the security.

-What are the Main Risks?
+What Are The Main Risks?

-Platform Failure: If Property Moose fails, there are many unknowns as to how lenders would really fare.
-Since investors own property directly within individual limited companies, in theory a platform failure wouldn’t be catastrophic since the investors would still own the properties.
+Company Failure: If Property Moose fails, there are many unknowns as to how lenders would really fare.
+Since investors own property directly within individual limited companies, in theory a company failure wouldn’t be catastrophic since the investors would still own the properties.
 But it would create a headache in the administration department as to how the properties would be managed and sold at the end of the fixed term.
 Let’s hope Property Moose doesn’t fail.

 Tenant Default: If tenants don’t pay rent, then investor returns would decline.
 You rely on Property Moose ‘s ability to implement quality management and attract quality tenants.
 In October 2015, Property Moose claims 60% of purchased properties have retained existing tenants.
 It’s too early to tell the success rate of longer term rentals.